NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Colds usually take a few days to fully develop.
 Typical symptoms include a stuffy or runny nose, sneezing, coughing and a sore throat.
 Sometimes a cold is also accompanied by a mild fever, weakness, a headache and joint pain.

 Occasionally, colds are mistaken for the flu.
 But flu symptoms are usually much worse.
 Also, a flu doesn't develop gradually.
-Instead, it generally starts very suddenly with a high fever, chills, and aching muscles and joints.
+Instead, it generally starts suddenly with a high fever, chills, and aching muscles and joints.

 Causes